thompson-tomo/opentelemetry-specification/specification/schemas/file_format_v1.0.0.md

 schema_url: https://opentelemetry.io/schemas/1.2.0

 # Definitions for each schema version in this family.
-# Note: the ordering of versions is defined according to semver
+# Note: the ordering of versions is defined according to SemVer
 # version number ordering rules.
 versions:
   <version_number_last>: